Do I Need to Reconfigure My Netgear Extender if I Replaced My Router?

 To fix this issue, please repeat the steps 1-2 and try again.

 - If your Netgear WiFi range extender and your main wireless router are dual-band devices, repeat the entire above-mentioned steps to configure the 5GHz (Gigahertz) network.

 - Now, move your range extender to its preferred location that should be about halfway between your main router and the area without WiFi.

-If you face any issue while following the above-mentioned steps then dial our toll-free number 1-866-817-4499 and ask for Netgear extender support.
+If you face any issue while following the above-mentioned steps, share your queries with our experts with live chat support.

 - Reset your Netgear WiFi extender by pressing and holding the reset button for 10-15 seconds using a paper clip, pin or any similar object.

 - Once your range extender has completed rebooting, you can connect your computer or laptop to the Netgear extender’s default network name.

 - Open a web browser and you will be redirected to the new extender setup page.
 If not, then don’t panic.
 Just enter mywifiext.net or 192.168.1.250 in the address bar of your web browser.

 - Click on the EXTENDER SETUP button.